mstafa12344/Financial-Fraud-Detection-Using-Batch-Processing/Data Visualization/README.md

 ## How to Use

 To view the dashboard:
-1. Download and install Power BI Desktop from [here](https://powerbi.microsoft.com/desktop/).
+1. Download and install Power BI Desktop
-2. Open the dashboard file : [here](https://drive.google.com/file/d/1PsURAb8jmhcYm0DQw-0HNm7y7aUybvZy/view?usp=sharing).
+2. Open the dashboard file from : [here](https://drive.google.com/file/d/1PsURAb8jmhcYm0DQw-0HNm7y7aUybvZy/view?usp=sharing).
 3. Interact with the visualizations to explore the fraud detection data.